legiaquan/code-review-action/CONTRIBUTING.md

-# Contributing to AI Code Review Action
+# Contributing to AI-Powered Code Review Action

 Thank you for your interest in contributing!
 This guide will help you get started.